Change Alternate Control Methods preferences for accessibility on Mac

 To specify keys, switches, and facial expressions, or to see the ones currently specified, click Options.

-Note: A left-click, right-click, or double-click action occurs as soon as you use the specified switch.
+Note: A left-click, right-click, double-click, or triple-click action occurs as soon as you use the specified switch.
 For example, if you set the switch for Left Click to the facial expression Stick Out Tongue, a left click occurs as soon as you stick out your tongue.

 A drag-and-drop action requires you to use a switch twice: once to drag, then again to drop.
 For example, when you stick out your tongue, drag is activated; to drop, you must stick out your tongue again.